gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 Fail a test when the global namespace is polluted.
 See the [QUnit cookbook](http://qunitjs.com/cookbook/#discussion-id170) for more information.

-# Filtering specs
+# Command line options

-**Filtering by module name**:
+## Filtering by module name: `--modules`

+`grunt qunit --modules="foo"`

-`grunt qunit --modules=foo` will run the module `foo`.
+Will run the module `foo`.
 You can specify one or multiple, comma-separated modules to run.

+## Running tests in seeded-random order: `--seed`

+`grunt qunit --seed="a-string"`

+Specify the seed to pass to QUnit, to run tests in random, but deterministic order.
+See [`QUnit.config.seed`](https://api.qunitjs.com/QUnit.config/) docs for more information.